dynamicslab/pysindy/README.rst

 Caveats
 ^^^^^^^
-If you would like to use the ``SINDy-PI'' optimizer, the ``Trapping SINDy`` optimizer (TrappingSR3), or the other SR3 optimizations with inequality constraints, you will also need to install the cvxpy package, e.g. with ``pip install cvxpy``.
+If you would like to use the ``SINDy-PI`` optimizer, the ``Trapping SINDy`` optimizer (TrappingSR3), or the other SR3 optimizations with inequality constraints, you will also need to install the cvxpy package, e.g. with ``pip install cvxpy``.

 To run the unit tests, example notebooks, or build a local copy of the documentation, you should install the additional dependencies in ``requirements-dev.txt``